tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-ArcGIS is the most widely used GIS software in the USA
+ArcGIS is the most widely used GIS software in the USA, ~40% of all users.

 +++